asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-02-s3-cdn-lab.md

 - ...
 - Path pattern: You may want to specify certain file extensions coming from certain folders, and you can specify those rules here as regex.
 - Viewer Protocol Policy: HTTP and HTTPS | Redirect HTTP to HTTPS | HTTPS only
-- Allowed HTTP methods: "GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE ".
+- Allowed HTTP methods: "GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE".
 If you select this option then user uploaded stuffs will first land to an edge location then copied to the source bucket.
 - ...
 - TTL:
     - Min